Home of English Grammar

 3. There is somebody at the door.

-4. Is there anybody at the door?
+4. Is there anyone at the door?

-5. He refused to say anything.
+5. He refused to say anything

 6. It was an easy exam.
 Hardly anyone failed.